OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       client.
       This is typically the location and length of the message within the :term:`memory pool`.

+   hard algorithm
+      "Hard" is traditionally defined in relation to running time, and a "hard" algorithm is defined to be an algorithm with exponential running time.

+   hard problem
+      "Hard" is traditionally defined in relation to running time, and a "hard" problem is defined to be one whose best known algorithm requires exponential running time.

    harmonic series
       The sum of reciprocals from 1 to :math:`n` is called the